gauri6404/MVVM_Clean_TestCases/README.md

 ## Quick Summary ##

 * This app is a sample demo application for MVVM and clean architecture implementation.
-* This app shows the pet list based on pagination.
+* This app shows the pet list and their details.

 ## Project Configuration ##